Jalopy-Tech/WUTF8Console/README.md

 ## Passing in Unicode UTF-8 arguments to *main*()

 When compiling in Windows, arguments won't be passed into`int main(int argc, char** argv)` as Unicode by default.
-A simple fix to this, if needed, is to use a library called [libwinsane](https://github.com/skeeto/scratch/tree/master/libwinsane) which consists of a single object file *libwinsane.o* which can be linked with your project when compiling in Windows.
+A simple fix to this, if needed, is to use a library called [libwinsane](https://github.com/skeeto/scratch/tree/master/libwinsane) which consists of a single object file *libwinsane.o* which can be linked with your project when compiling/linking in Windows.
 No `#include` directive is needed in your source code.

 You are welcome to download and try my pre-compiled [libwinsane.o](https://github.com/Jalopy-Tech/WUTF8Console/blob/main/libwinsane/libwinsane.o) file, but I recommend compiling it from source using the *make* command as follows: